matuzo/matuzoat/src/blog/why-543kb-keep-me-up-at-night.md

 ### JavaScript and bundle sizes

-There are 22 JS files with a total file size of 320 KB (886 KB compressed).
+There are 22 JS files with a total file size of 320 KB (886 KB uncompressed).
 This is way too much considering that there’s only a navigation and a share button on this page.

 I will not bash JavaScript, I love JS and I enjoy writing it.
 I’m not great at it though, and I’d argue that most of us aren’t.
 Lack of knowledge paired with a language that can easily fuck up performance is dangerous.
 That’s why I’m very cautious of what I’m doing and which 3rd party plugins I’m using.